JimLynchCodes/webinar-episode-1-code-challenge-solution/README.md

 });
 ```

-We also have a migration file which we need to deploy to a local or network blockchain:
+And of course we have a migration file which is used  to deploy the contract to a blockchain, either running locally or on the blockchain:
 ```
 const SimpleStorage = artifacts.require("SimpleStorage");